"Beautifully designed and written..."

 Full of local information and travel tips, this publication is the go-to, up-to-date resource for planning a visit to the Kennicott Valley, in the heart of Wrangell-St. Elias National Park and Preserve.

-In addition to Kennecott and McCarthy, the Visitors Guide also features the communities of Chitina, Kenny Lake, Copper Center, Glennallen, and Valdez.
+In addition to Kennecott and McCarthy, the Visitors Guide also features Chitina, Kenny Lake, Copper Center, Glennallen, Valdez, and the Nabesna Road.